quandl/quandl-r/README.md

 ## Uploads ##
 There are a few things you need to do before you can proceed with uploading data.
  * Make an account and set your authentication token within the package with the Quandl.auth() function.
  * Get your data into a data frame with the dates in the first column.
  * Pick a code for your dataset - only capital letters, numbers and underscores are acceptable.

 Then call this function

-	Quandl.push(code="TEST", username="yourname", name="This is a test dataset", description="This description can include extra information about the time series including units,data=yourdataset)`
+	Quandl.push(code="TEST", name="This is a test dataset", description="This description can include extra information about the time series including units",data=yourdataset)`

 The function returns a link to your newly created dataset.
 When creating a dataset the fields code, name, and data are mandatory.
 When updating a dataset only the code is mandatory.

-If you would like to update your dataset - change the name, add new data - pass this to the function.
+If you would like to update your dataset - change the name, add new data - pass update=TRUE to the function otherwise it will ask if you are sure.

-    update=TRUE

 ### Example ###
 Downloading a partial dataset and uploading it with code TEST.

     Quandl.auth("enteryourauthenticationtoken")
     mydata = Quandl("NSE/OIL", rows=5)
-    Quandl.push("TEST","This is a test dataset","This is a 	description",mydata)
+    Quandl.push("TEST",name="This is a test dataset",description="This is a description",data=mydata)

 Will return a link to your newly uploaded dataset